bbarr/ulmus/README.md

 # sapling
-A tiny Elm-inspired state manager
+A minimal Elm-inspired state manager with zero dependencies.